RoxasShadow/Pasteling/README.md

 `/api/langs`    - GET  - Get a list of supported languages

 The field *lang* requires one of the *name* you can find in `/api/langs`.
 Default is *Plain Text*.

+Rly
+---
+I encrypt your data only when I receive them.
+So if in the meantime someone sniffs them, it's not my fault.
+Anyway, using TLS you should be safe enough.

 Tips
 ----